-How to sell appliances on Craigslist
+How to Sell Appliances on Craigslist

 Once upon a time, I had to move unexpectedly with short notice, due to a ridiculous increase in my rent.
 Aside from the stress of apartment hunting and moving, I also had to sell some appliances I wouldn’t be able to use in the new place – mainly a washer and dryer, because the former apartment had hookups, but the new one didn’t.